pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

    pointing the grip hover guide towards the board.
 If the controller is low enough (relative to the panel), it will allow you to grip drag the bottom bar, as shown here.

+   Note that application panels in either VR mode are positioned for :ref:`panel touch mode <ug-panel-interaction>` and therefore are not affected by the non-VR viewing position or orientation.

 .. _ug-panel-interaction: